 The Mayor continues to state the impact on police operations was minimal.
 Mayor Sheehan says there’s no evidence that any personal information was taken.
 The city of Albany is still trying to determine the root of the attack, no details have been made public.

 Times Union’s Steve Hughes who attended the press conference states there is “no evidence personal data was taken”.
 The City still evaluating “system impacted, appears payroll services are affected.
 Employees tracking hours on paper.
-Won’t say if city paid ransom.”
-Mayor Sheenan “says city was alerted by IT system that was wrong, still tracking cost to city.”
+Won’t say if the city paid the ransom.”
+Mayor Sheenan “says the city was alerted by IT system that was wrong, still tracking the cost to the city.”

 As detailed in a Facebook post made by Gregory McGee, Vice President of the Albany Police Officers Union (APOU): “Calls for service may take longer than expected to complete due to the fact officers do not have the tools at hand to provide the appropriate level of service.”
 The post then goes on to state “One has to ask the question of why a police department with sensitive information is on the same network that was so easily attacked.
 What are the contingency plans in an event like this?
 Why is there no information being explained to the members of the APOU?
 What is the timeline for services being restored so that the members of the APOU can provide citizens with the appropriate services?
 Is the sensitive personal information of APOU members secure, and what, if any, guarantees are there that it is”